homero10/gecos-meta-chrome/README.md

 # gecos-meta-chrome
-Package to configure repo, key and the Chrome browser on GECOS V4
+Package to configure Chrome repo and publickey on GECOS V4